How Points Work in Popular Domino Games

 - Forgetting to count doubles correctly

-- Misunderstanding blocked game rules
+- Misunderstanding blocked-game rules

 - Mixing scoring systems from different variants